West End (Pittsburgh)

 West End Village (originally named Temperanceville) is a neighborhood in Pittsburgh, Pennsylvania's west city area.
 It has a zip code of 15220, and has representation on Pittsburgh City Council by the council member for District 2 (West Neighborhoods).

 The neighborhood lies in a small valley south of the Ohio River and less than a mile from downtown Pittsburgh.
 Temperanceville was founded as a dry town and was annexed to the City of Pittsburgh in 1874.
-Today it features a business district that has attracted renewed interest as a design district, featuring businesses like the James Gallery, Ceramiche Tiles, Caldwell's, Jacob Evans Kitchen and Bath, and Artifacts, among many others.
-To support these businesses, the Urban Redevelopment Authority added the West End Village as a Mainstreet Pittsburgh district in 2009.
+To support neighborhood businesses, the Urban Redevelopment Authority added the West End Village as a Mainstreet Pittsburgh district in 2009.
 The West End Bridge crosses the Ohio River and connects the neighborhood to the North Side of the city.
 Carson St. connects it to Station Square and the South Side to the east, and the borough of McKees Rocks to the west.